 Legends of the Waterfalls & Volcano Full-Day Tour

-If you’re staying in Hilo and enjoy learning about history, you might get a kick out of this Legends of the Waterfals tour where you’ll learn why Hilo was one of the favorite places for Kamehameha the Great.
+If you’re staying in Hilo and enjoy learning about history, you might get a kick out of this Legends of the Waterfalls tour where you’ll learn why Hilo was one of the favorite places for Kamehameha the Great.
 Check out the latest prices and more details.

 You’ll get to play in the ocean, explore a tidepool, and see Rainbow Falls.